Undergraduate Peer Mentors

 Ordering from Scholastic online is easier than ever.
 You can browse regular catalogs, specialty catalogs, or use the search engine to locate specific books, genres, or other categories such as Caldecott and Newbery winners.

-If you would like to take advantage of this opportunity, then follow these easy steps:
+If you would like to take advantage of this opportunity, follow these easy steps:

 1. Visit Scholastic Reading Club online